GandhiCloudLab/envizi-reports/04-sustainability-reporting-manager-csr/readme.md

-# Sustainability Reporting Manager in Envizi
+# Sustainability Reporting Manager - CSR Report in Envizi

-This blog explains about Sustainability Reporting Manager in Envizi.
+This blog explains about Sustainability Reporting Manager - CSR Report in Envizi.

 ## 1. Open the Report